dannberg/finops-for-startups/content/Chapter Notes/Chapter 1. The circle of FinOps.md

 ---
-title: Notes - Chapter 1.
+title: Chapter 1.
 The circle of FinOps
 draft: false
 tags:
   - finops